dywisor/roverlay/doc/rst/usage.rst

       Example: OVERLAY_ECLASS = ~/roverlay/eclass/R-packages.eclass

-There's another option that is useful if you want to create new dependency rules, LOG_FILE_UNRESOLVABLE_, which will write all unresolvable dependencies to the specified file (one dependency string per line).
+There is another option that is useful for creating new dependency rules, LOG_FILE_UNRESOLVABLE_, which will write all unresolvable dependencies to the specified file (one dependency string per line).

 +++++++++++++++++++++++++++++++++++++++++++++++++
  Extended Configuration / Where to go from here?
 +++++++++++++++++++++++++++++++++++++++++++++++++

-Proceed with `Running it`_ if you're fine with the default configuration and the changes you've already made, otherwise the following chapters are relevant and should provide you with the knowledge to determine the ideal configuration.
+Proceed with `Running it`_ if the default configuration and the changes already made are fine, otherwise the following chapters are relevant and should provide you with the knowledge to determine the ideal configuration.

 Repositories
    See `Repositories / Getting Packages`_, which describes how repositories can be configured.

 Dependency Rules
-   See `Dependency Rules`_, which explains how dependency rules work and how they're written.
+   See `Dependency Rules`_, which explains the dependency rule syntax amd how they work.

 Main Config
    See `Configuration Reference`_ for all main config options like log file